0xMilord/renderiq/docs/REBRAND_AUDIT.md

-# Rebrand Audit: arqihive → renderiq
+# Rebrand Audit: arqihive → Renderiq

 ## Audit Date
 2025-01-27

 ## Summary
-Complete audit of the codebase to ensure all instances of the old brand name "arqihive" have been replaced with "renderiq".
+Complete audit of the codebase to ensure all instances of the old brand name "arqihive" have been replaced with "Renderiq".

 ## Files Checked